 In 2002, following the death of Wendeen's father, she translated her 9/11 initiative, that began as a legal affairs crisis counseling program, to a formalized role; engaged as the steward of legal affairs crisis counseling and attorney and counsel vetting services to high level government officials.
 HCTF focuses on securing highly specialized legal talent and law firm counsel needs arising from incidents of violence and natural disasters.

-The initiative was formalized as Hope's Champion Task Force which now assists governments and citizens in the Americas, American allies, and friends of America--in the aftermath of catastrophic events-- frequently on overseas soil.
+The initiative was formalized as Hope's Champion Task Force, which now assists governments and citizens in America, American allies, and friends of America--around the world in the aftermath of catastrophic events-- frequently on overseas soil.
 She treats this work as a labor of love and a tribute to her father's nearly lifelong commitment to public service

 Wendeen Eolis Loves New York!